 CADS curriculum takes an integrated approach to studying apparel throughout the production supply chain and provides students with the education and experiences to become a valued member of firms throughout the apparel and related industries.
 In addition to academics, the program supports entry level placement in the apparel industry as well as advancement throughout the graduates’ career.

-8. University of North Texas, Denton, Texas (top 10% of schools considered)
+University of North Texas (top 8% of schools being considered)

 University of North Texas (UNT) was founded in 1890 and is located just North of Dallas in Denton, TX.
 It is home to nearly 38,000 students enrolled in 103 bachelor's, 86 master's and 38 doctoral degree programs.
 The College of Visual Arts & Design offers several programs for aspiring fashion designers including a Fashion Design Pre-Major, a BFA in Fashion Design, an MFA in Design with a Concentration in Fashion Design, a Studio Art Pre-Major, and BFA degrees in Studio Art with a Concentration in Fibers or Metalsmithing and Jewelry.